TVPlayerSupport/IPTVPlayerSupport/index.md

 - How to load local playlist

 1. Connecting your device to your computer.
 2. Open iTunes, click file sharing find the IPTV fast, add your playlist to its file share document.
+If your macOS is Big Sur or later, use Finder, you can drag your playlist to its file share document.

 - How to load remote playlist